brillout/wildcard-api/docs/rpc.template.md

 }
 ~~~

-The important thing to note here is that the frontend:
-the frontend never writes SQL/ORM queries.
+The important thing to note here is that the frontend never uses SQL/ORM queries directly.
 Instead it is the RESTful API that runs SQL/ORM queries on behalf of the frontend.

-From the perspective of the frontend, the schema and its queries is all there is.
+From the perspective of the frontend, the schema and its queries is all there is:

-This is the raison d'être and purpose of a schema:

-From the perspective of the frontend, the schema queries is all there is:
-any SQL/ORM query is done by the RESTful API and is hidden from the frontend developer;
+the database and its SQL/ORM queries are hidden by the schema.
 A frontend developer doesn't even have to know whether the database is MongoDB or PostgreSQL.

-a schema abstracts the database away from the frontend.

-Of course, the RESTful API will eventually.
-But the point here is that any SQL/ORM query is abstracted away from the frontend.
-As we can see in the diagram, the frontend uses the blue arrows
-(the green arrows in the diagram)

-This is the fundamental part of a schema:
+This is the raison d'être and the fundamental purpose of a schema:

-> :bulb: The schema abstracts the database away from the frontend.
+> :bulb: The schema abstracts the database away.

+To a Software Architect,
+who is crucially concerned about keeping the Software Architecture as simple as possbile,
-To a Software Architect, the simplicity of the Software Architect and his very first question will be: I want my Software Architect to be as simple as possbile; do I need?
+on of the most crucial goal of a Software Architect is to make the Software Architecture as simple as possible;
-is first and foremost concerned about the simplicity
-In a sense the schema is an additional abstraction in your Software Architecture.
-convoluted
+questions arise &mdash; what is the added benefit of using a schema?
+What is the justification of using a schema?
+Is a schema needed and can we get rid of it?

 If you are, and rightfuly so, a minimalist you may ask yourself: what is the benefit of such additional abstraction?
 I want my Software Architecture to be as simple as possible
 the goal
 the benefit of such decoupling.

-You could even change the entire database and the frontend.

 This is the benefit of having a schema and we will talk more about it in a moment.
 Before we delve into the benefits of this decoupling, let's see the same example but with implemented with RPC this time.